Ludicity

 Suffice it to say I was not well.
 I kept a few pages blank at the very end, symbolically, because one day I will be unwell again, either due to bad luck, or grieving, or regular physical illness.

 When I was at my worst, I told my brother that things had been going badly.
 Well, I tried to.
 I believe I knocked on his door, got as far as "I thought I should tell you that things have been —" and then choked up.
-He's had his own struggles, worse than mine, so he hugged me said "It's Okay to be Not Okay".
+He's had his own struggles, worse than mine, so he hugged me and said "It's Okay to be Not Okay".

 I think that's the exact moment that I started to get better.